bryanthowell-tableau/tableau_tools/README.md

 `initiate_file_upload` and `append_to_file_upload` handle the XML portion of the transactions for, but are called by `_publish_content` are part of the process.

-### 6.3 _lookups.py
+#### 6.2.8 luid lookup methods
 One of the major conveniences of the tableau_rest_api sub-package is that you can pass in either names or LUIDs to almost any method where there might be a valid name (a few things like Job Tasks only really have LUIDs).
-This is accomplished by "lookup" functions, which are defined in "_lookups.py".
-They are implemented in a separate, shared file because accomplishing tasks for one object type (Groups) might involve finding the LUID for another object type (User).
-This class is then part of the inheritance chain of RestApiBase - so it is really an interface class not used on its own.
+This is accomplished by "lookup" functions, which are all defined in the TableauRestBase class.
+They are implemented on the base class rather than the individual endpoint classes, because something like a Workbook method might need to look up a Project LUID, a Username LUID, and more just to generate the correct API call.

-Almost every method in _lookups.py follows a format like "query_{object_type}_luid()", although there are some "query_{object_type}_name()" methods for the occasional need to go the other direction.
+Almost every lookup method in follows a format like "query_{object_type}_luid()", although there are some "query_{object_type}_name()" methods for the occasional need to go the other direction.

-### 6.4 /methods implementation files
+### 6.3 /methods implementation files
 With in the /methods sub-directory are files with the classes for the implementation of "endpoint" specific objects.
 This separation is for organizational purposes only - it makes autocomplete vastly easier when you can do "TableauServerRest.projects." and only get methods related to Projects.
 These classea do not define an object representation of the endpoint (The Tableau Server Client library works this way, where you pass Python objects representing Tableau Server objects to 'endpoints') - they are just collections of methods.

 Within each file, you will see a baseline class (with no API number appeneded to the end).
 The baseline for version 6 of tableau_tools is API version 3.2.
 If there are newer methods implemented in a later version, you will see a second class named "ClassNameNN" with the API version as the "NN" portion.
 For example, "extract.py" has both an ExtractMethods and a ExtractMethods35 class definition, because the features for encrypted extracts were added in version 3.5 of the API.